 The Challenge

-Food waste occurs in primary production, processing and manufacturing, distribution, retail, households, and food service.
+Food waste occurs in primary production, processing and manufacturing, distribution, retail, households, and foodservice.
 These occur in instances such as product loss due to pests, spoilage due to inadequate temperature control, and confusion over use-by and best-before date labeling in households.

 Battling The Challenge

-The Australian government has pledged to provide $1.37 million in funding to support a variety of programs designed to halve food waste by 2030.
+The Australian government has pledged to provide $1.37 million in funding to support a variety of programs designed to stop food waste by 2030.
 In order to move forward, further research and a strategic plan of action are necessary.

 $370,000 in funding will go toward the establishment of a National Food Waste Baseline, which will be used to monitor waste levels and track the nation’s progress toward its 2030 goal.

 In regards to business, the government has committed to identifying areas for improvement and investment, encouraging innovation, supporting technology adoption, and normalizing food waste considerations into business practices.
+It also aims to change the behavior of consumers and engage the workforce in food waste-related projects.
+One of the most innovative initiatives taken in this regard is launching a food waste app – EatBy.

 How Does The Food Waste App Help?